ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ~~~~
 {:wholeflow #wholeflow title="RATS Protocol Flows"}

-In the RATS architecture shown above, specific content items are identified:
+In the RATS architecture shown above, specific content items (payload conveyed by Interactions) are identified:

-* Evidence is a provable Claim about a specific Computing Environment made by an Attester.
+* Evidence is as set of believable Claims about distinguishable Environments made by an Attester.
-* Known-Good-Values are reference Claims used to appraise Evidence by the Verifier.
+* Known-Good-Values are reference Claims used to appraise Evidence by an Verifier.
-* Endorsements are reference Claims about the environment protecting the Attesters' capabilities to create believable Evidence (e.g. the type of protection for an attestation key).
-It answers the question "why Evidence is believable".
-[REWORD]
+* Endorsements are reference Claims about the type of protection that enables an Attester to create believable Evidence.
+Endorsements enable trust relationships towards system components or environments Evidence cannot be created for by an Attester.
-* Attestation Results are the output from the appraisal of Evidence, Known-Good-Values and Endorsements.
+* Attestation Results are the output from the appraisal of Evidence, Known-Good-Values and Endorsements and are consumed by Relying Parties.

 Attestation Results are the output of RATS.

-Assessment of Attestation Results can be multi-faceted, but is out-of-scope for the RATS architecture.
+Assessment of Attestation Results is be multi-faceted and out-of-scope for the RATS architecture.

-If appropriate Endorsements about the Attester are available, Known-Good-Values about the Attester are available, and if the Attester is capable of creating believable Evidence -- then the Verifier is able to create Attestation Results that enable Relying Parties to establish a level of confidence in the trustworthiness of the Attester.
+If appropriate Endorsements about the Attester are available, Known-Good-Values about the Attester are available, and if the Attester is capable of creating believable Evidence - then the Verifier is able to create Attestation Results that enable Relying Parties to establish a level of confidence in the trustworthiness of the Attester.

-The Asserter role and the format for Known-Good-Values and Endorsements are not subject to standarization at this time.
-The current verticals already includes provisions for encoding and/or distributing these objects already.
+The Asserter role and the format for Known-Good-Values and Endorsements are not subject to standardization at this time.
+The current verticals already include provisions for encoding and/or distributing these objects.

 ## Passport Model {#passport}

-In the Passport Model protocol flow the Attester provides it's Evidence directly to the Verifier.
-The Verifier will evaluate the Evidence and then sign a Claim.
-This Claim is returned to the Attester, and it is up to the Attester to communicate the Claim to the Relying Party.
+In the Passport Model Interaction Model the Attester provides it's Evidence directly to the Verifier.
+The Verifier will evaluate the Evidence and then sign an Attestation Result.
+This Attestation Result is returned to the Attester, and it is up to the Attester to communicate the Attestation Result (potentially including the Evidence, if disclosable) to the Relying Party.

 {:passportflow: artwork-align="center"}
 ~~~~ PASSPORT